henrymbuguak/Laravel-5.4-Shopping-Cart/README.md

 # Challenge for you

-What we did not implement in this project is the admin dashboard for managing a shopping cart.
+What we did not implement in this project is the admin dashboard for managing the shopping cart.
 This could be a good challenge for you to implement.

 # Conclusion